mibi88/simple_raycaster/README.txt

     KNOWN BUGS

+Ticked elements are fixed.

-[ ] Sprites not displayed in some cases when looking at them from behind.
+[x] Sprites not displayed in some cases when looking at them from behind.